End-of-life decision making

 Depression, bipolar disorder, schizophrenia, and other forms of mental illness

-Including suicide and assisted suicide
+Including suicide and assisted dying

 Plus memorials and requiems